-Date of Birth: Sept.
+Date of birth: Sept.
 8, 1941

-Birthplace: Brooklyn, Kings County, N.Y.
+Hometown: Brooklyn, Kings County, New York

 Family: Wife Jane O'Meara Sanders, four children and seven grandchildren

-Education: B.S., University of Chicago (1964)
+Education: He earned a B.A. in political science from the University of Chicago (1964)

-What he does now: U.S. senator from Vermont (2007-present)
+What he does now: Sanders has been a U.S. Senator from Vermont since 2007.

 Key life/career moments: